 Since 2009 we have been growing over 30 types of vegetables and herbs – everything from potatoes and carrots to broccoli, swiss chard and parsley (see here for a more complete list – scroll down to the bottom of the page).

 We started farming in Abbotsford in 2009 and ran a 16 member CSA for friends and family.
 Then we shifted to full-time farming for the 2010 and 2011 seasons which saw us provide about 50 families with a box of seasonal vegetables through 6 months of the year.
-In the spring of 2012 we consolidated and moved our farm from the 3 fields leased from relatives in Abbotsford (totalling 1.25 acres) to one 1.5 acre field in Greendale.
+In the spring of 2012, we consolidated and moved our farm from the 3 fields leased from relatives in Abbotsford (totalling 1.25 acres) to one 1.5 acre field which we live next to and lease in Greendale.

 In addition to our Summer and Autumn CSA Vegetable Box, we also sell our vegetables and encourage the local food movement at local farmers markets.

 We use simple, unheated, moveable structures for our warm-loving crops like tomatoes, peppers, and eggplant.
 Other crops benefit from low tunnels, come winter, in order to extend their season.

 Although we are not certified organic, our farming practices are shaped by our conviction that farming should contribute to soil health and be in harmony with the natural world. (see more about this on our FAQ page).

 Some specific things we do instead of using chemical fertilizers and pesticides are to plant season-specific crops, use compost, an organic amendment mix, give our plants plenty of space (since stressed plants attract harmful insects) and remove weeds with hand tools.